 Our environmental work

-Swedavia's objective is to emit zero fossil carbon dioxide from its own operations by 2020.
+Swedavia's objective is to emit zero fossil carbon dioxide from its own operations after the end of 2020.

 Our zero vision